Skip to main content

 An untested DRP is fiction.
 Minimum tests:

-• Monthly ad-hoc restoration: pick a random file, restore from the most recent backup, measure time.
-Document.
+• Monthly ad-hoc restoration: pick a random file, restore it from the latest backup, time it.
+Write it down.

-• Quarterly full server restoration: restore a complete server on isolated environment, verify application integrity.
+• Quarterly full server restoration: restore a whole server on an isolated environment, then check that the apps still work.

-• Annual crisis tabletop exercise: tabletop discussion then full-scale simulation at least once.
+• Annual crisis tabletop exercise: a tabletop talk-through, then a full-scale drill at least once.

-National cybersecurity agencies (CISA, ANSSI, NCSC) publish free tabletop exercise scenarios adapted for SMBs.
+National security agencies (CISA, ANSSI, NCSC) publish free tabletop scenarios fitted for SMBs.

 Cyber insurance: financial coverage of residual risk

-Cyber insurance transfers residual financial risk.
-It doesn't replace technical measures, and doesn't cover consequences from the absence of baseline controls.
+Cyber insurance shifts the leftover financial risk.
+It doesn't replace technical steps.
+And it won't cover the fallout when baseline controls are missing.

 Market 2025-2026